-- (2) modules greater than 30 credits; - (3) modules comprising a research project; - (4) modules listed as core18 or otherwise excluded in the programme regulations. - 27.
-Condonation will only be granted prior to the final Board of Examiners where the student has exhausted all permitted attempts at the assessment and would otherwise be required to withdraw permanently from the University.
+- (2) modules greater than 30 credits; - (3) modules comprising a research project; - (4) modules listed as core23 or otherwise excluded in the programme regulations. - 27.
+Condonation will only be granted prior to the final Board of Examiners where the student has exhausted all permitted attempts at the assessment and would otherwise be required to withdraw permanently from the University. - 28.
+If a student chooses to have the mark condoned after their first attempt, they will not be permitted to then re-sit it at a later stage if permitted by programme regulations.